 However, as we outlined earlier, these ridesharing companies do carry insurance policies, so you should have options for compensation.
 If you are injured in an Uber or Lyft accident, it’s important to talk to an attorney about your options before you sign any paperwork.

 If I am in a car accident as an Uber passenger, how do I file a lawsuit?

 The process of filing a claim after an Uber crash is much like any other auto accident claim, but it’s always useful to seek the help of an experienced car accident attorney.
 There is a great amount of paperwork and frustration involved, and you should spend this valuable time recovering from your injuries.

 When dealing with insurance companies after an accident, you should always keep detailed records of your medical expenses and anything related to the crash.
 Typically, insurance companies (even your own) try to minimize your claim in an attempt to pay you as little as possible.
 And, the more complicated your case—perhaps a multi-vehicle accident or multiple injured parties—the more difficult the paperwork and legal hoops you may have to jump through.

-The legal team at Plaxen & Adler, P.A. is here to help you through the process while you focus on healing from your injuries.
+The legal team at Plaxen Adler Muncy, P.A. is here to help you through the process while you focus on healing from your injuries.

 If you were in an accident in an Uber, Lyft, or other rideshare vehicle, we can help.
 We’ll fully investigate the accident and pursue all avenues of compensation for your injuries and damages.
-The Maryland car crash lawyers at Plaxen & Adler, P.A. fight tenaciously for our clients.
+The Maryland car crash lawyers at Plaxen Adler Muncy, P.A. fight tenaciously for our clients.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.